-Julie Jones Manning • Vice Chair
+Julie Jones Manning • Chair

-Cameron Howell • Treasurer
+Cameron Howell • Vice Chair

 Cameron is the Chief Financial Officer of Citizens Bank and has lived in Oregon since 2010.
 He has worked in the banking industry for over 20 years.
 Cameron graduated from the University of Phoenix with a Bachelor’s of Science degree in Business Administration and later earned his MBA from the University of Utah.
 He is a Certified Public Accountant licensed in the State of Oregon.
 Cameron joined the BCF Board of Directors in 2018.

 Nicole has lived in Benton County for most of her life.
 After growing up here and attending Oregon State University, where she earned her Bachelor of Science degree in Accounting, she went on to work in public accounting, where she earned her Certified Public Accountant license.
 She found her way back to Benton County in 2019 where she is now the Chief Financial Officer for Starker Forests.
 Nicole and her husband, Jason, enjoy spending their time traveling or hiking with their two dogs and are expecting their first child in June.
 Nicole joined the BCF Board of Directors in 2023.